Starting a blog for the first time is an amazing, yet intimidating experience.

 Your content isn’t evergreen unless you put in a conscious effort to keep it that way.

-Let me show you something; this is one of our list posts on this blog – featuring some cool WordPress themes.
+Let me show you something; this is one of our list posts on this blog – featuring some great free WordPress themes.
 Here are all its revisions:

 That has to be over 100 updates spanning 3 years.